Thursday, November 3, 2011

 WEATHER

 The weather can change drastically right up to race time, so be prepared for anything!
-Regardless of the forecast, there are two things you need to know: first, the early morning wait before the start will be very cold; you have to turn in your post-race bag about an hour before the start, so plan to have a throwaway blanket and lots of throwaway clothes.
+Regardless of the forecast, there are two things you need to know: first, the early morning wait before the start will be very cold; even if you are checking a bag, you have to turn it in about an hour before the start, so plan to have a throwaway blanket and lots of throwaway clothes.
 Second, the weather may warm up by mid-race, causing you to toss your hat, gloves and extra shirt – and then temps may drop again in the later miles, leaving you freezing.
+Thus, if there is any chance the weather will turn cold, carry with you an extra hat and gloves.
 For more on this, read What To Wear in the NYC Marathon.

 THE START AREA

 This area is crowded and uncomfortable, and you spend most of it waiting on a bathroom line and talking to other runners.
-Don’t wait too long to bring your baggage to the truck, it can be a chaotic process that leaves you sprinting to the starting line!
+If you are checking a bag, don’t wait too long to bring your baggage to the truck, it can be a chaotic process that leaves you sprinting to the starting line!

 THE RACE

 There are three separate groups crossing the Verrazano - one on the upper left, upper right, and then lower - and they eventually join back up, one at a time.
-If the weather looks warm and sunny, try to start on the right side of the upper level of the bridge (green start?) - this means you run several miles in the shade on 4th Avenue, while the left side people run in unprotected sun - this makes a BIG difference.
+While you are assigned to a certain wave, it is likely you'll be able to decide, BEFORE THE START, whether you want to run on the left or right hand side of the bridge.
+If the weather looks warm and sunny, try to start on the right side of the upper level of the bridge - this means you run several miles in the shade on 4th Avenue, while the left side people run in unprotected sun - this makes a BIG difference.
 Conversely, if it is cold, you may prefer the sun, so run on the left side of the upper level.

-YOU CANNOT CROSS FROM ONE SIDE OF FOURTH AVENUE TO THE OTHER - YOU WILL END UP RUNNING EITHER 25.7 OR 26.7 MILES, SINCE EACH SIDE TAKES TURNS VEERING OFF FOURTH AVENUE FOR A HALF MILE.
+HOWEVER, ONCE YOU CROSS THE STARTING LINE, YOU CANNOT CROSS FROM ONE SIDE TO THE OTHER - YOU WILL END UP RUNNING EITHER 25.7 OR 26.7 MILES, SINCE EACH SIDE TAKES TURNS VEERING OFF FOURTH AVENUE FOR A HALF MILE.

-Then you run straight up 4th Avenue for about 4 miles, then weave 4 miles through ethnic neighborhoods in Brooklyn.
+Coming off the bridge, you run straight up 4th Avenue for about 4 miles, then weave 4 miles through ethnic neighborhoods in Brooklyn.
 These crowds are the best you'll see - spirited, proud of their heritage and eager to share it with the runners.
-ENJOY THEM!
+ENJOY THEM - they are what makes New York City, and the NewYork City Marathon, great!

 Beware of the down hill of the 59th St Bridge - it is a short, steep, spiraling drop, and the 3rd time I wrenched my back a bit by taking it too fast - nothing too bad, but any little thing at 16 miles is a big thing.

-Running up First Avenue is great - a rock star experience - the crowds are gigantic and boisterous and loud - though mostly obnoxious drunk young people, not as interesting as the crowds in Brooklyn.
-First Avenue has a slight incline the whole way.
-Make sure not to get carried away by the crowds; one elite runner famously ran a 4:34 mile on First Avenue because of the excitement, and did quite poorly the rest of the way.
+Running up First Avenue is fun - a rock star experience - the crowds are gigantic and boisterous and loud - but they are mostly obnoxious drunk young people, not nearly as interesting as the crowds in Brooklyn.
+Make sure not to get carried away by the crowds; many runners have ruined their race by going too fast down First Avenue.

-When you get near the top of First Avenue, past 100th St or so, the crowds thin for the only time of the race; you cross a bridge at 138th St., then run a mile in the Bronx, then came across another bridge back into Manhattan.
-I've worn headphones for this 4 mile stretch, but otherwise you should not wear them, as you'll miss out on the crowd.
+When you get near the top of First Avenue, past 100th St or so, the spectator crowds thin for the only time of the race; you cross a bridge at 138th St., then run a mile in the Bronx, then came across another bridge back into Manhattan.

 A virtual tour of the course created by a 2010 runner using data from his GPS system.

-An ING "Runner Cam" that appears to by someone who ran the course near the back of the pack.
+An ING "Runner Cam" that appears to by someone who drove the course.

 A view from a dashboard camera from someone who drove the course (you won't see any cars!)